daraymonsta/terraform-azurerm-linuxwebapp/README.md

 ## Usage

-Terraform code to call the module files found in this repo.
+Example Terraform code used to call the module files.

 ```
 terraform {